Pushing Results to the User

 The orchestrator is told that something happened, and where, and the kind of thing it was.
 It is not given the figures.
 It cannot mangle what it does not have.
 If the user replies "can we make that cheaper?", the orchestrator's options are bounded — re-trigger the quote workflow with different parameters, or refer the user to the displayed values — but it cannot say "I've reduced it to £350" because £350 is not in its context to claim.

 The defence here is twofold and works as a pair.
-The orchestrator's system prompt forbids restatement of the rendered values; the inject does not contain them.
+The orchestrator's system prompt forbids restatement of the rendered values; the routed message does not contain them.
 A prompt alone is not sufficient — an LLM under enough conversational pressure may attempt restatement of values it has been told not to.
 The defence is that the values are not in its context.

 A reusable prompt fragment for actors that operate alongside truth-load-bearing surfaces ships with @cool-ai/beach-llm as displayedValuesSnippet, joining respondToolSnippet and turnStatesSnippet: